Amazon rainforest nations gather to forge shared policy in Brazil | Headlines

 Amazon rainforest nations gather to forge shared policy in Brazil

-President Luiz Inacio Lula da Silva pledged on the campaign trail last year to convene the summit, as part of his bid to restore Brazil's environmental leadership after deforestation soared under his predecessor Jair Bolsonaro.
+"We will strengthen the place of countries possessing tropical forests in the global agenda on issues from confronting climate change to the reform of the international financial system."
 A Brazilian government source, who was not authorized to speak to the media, said the Belem Declaration will likely include financing mechanisms for sustainable development, provisions for including Indigenous leaders in policymaking, and shared strategies for tackling deforestation.

 Leaders of the eight Amazon rainforest countries are gathering on Tuesday for the first time in 14 years, with plans to reach a broad agreement on issues from fighting deforestation to financing sustainable development.
 The summit of Amazon Cooperation Treaty Organization (ACTO) members in the Brazilian city of Belem could agree to a regional pact to stop deforestation by 2030, end illegal gold mining, and cooperate on cross-border policing of environmental crime.
 Leaders are expected to announce the final agreement, known as the Belem Declaration, late on Tuesday afternoon.

-Presidents from Bolivia, Brazil, Colombia, Guyana, and Peru and will attend, while Venezuela, Ecuador and Suriname will send other representatives.
-Venezuelan President Nicolas Maduro, previously expected to attend, posted on Monday that he was cancelling his public agenda on medical advice because of an ear infection.
+Presidents from Bolivia, Brazil, Colombia, Guyana, and Peru are in attendance, while Ecuador, Suriname and Venezuela sent other representatives.
+Venezuelan President Nicolas Maduro, previously expected to attend, on Monday announced that he was cancelling his public agenda on medical advice because of an ear infection.
 President Luiz Inacio Lula da Silva pledged on the campaign trail last year to convene the summit, as part of his bid to restore Brazil's environmental leadership after deforestation soared under his predecessor Jair Bolsonaro.

+"We will discuss and promote a new vision of sustainable, inclusive development in the region," Lula said in a speech opening the summit.
+"We will strengthen the place of countries possessing tropical forests in the global agenda on issues from confronting climate change to the reform of the international financial system."

 A Brazilian government source, who was not authorized to speak to the media, said the Belem Declaration will likely include financing mechanisms for sustainable development, provisions for including Indigenous leaders in policymaking, and shared strategies for tackling deforestation.
 Whether an agreement can be reached on ending deforestation by 2030 will likely hinge on Bolivia, where destruction has soared recently due to fire and rapidly expanding farming.